pjanul/pymgal/doc/source/usage.rst

 In most cases, the only API needed for PyMGal is the MockObservation object.
 MockObservation objects require two mandatory parameters: the path to your snapshot data and the coordinates and radius of the region you want to consider.
 If you don't know the coordinates of your object, you'll probably need to obtain some catalogue data.

 When defining the path to your snapshot data, there are two options.
 If your simulation data is contained in a single file (e.g. snap_XYZ.hdf5), you can simply include the path to this file.
-If it is split between several snapshot files (e.g. snap_XYZ.0.hdf5, snap_XYZ.1.hdf5), you should specify the directory where these files are contained.
-If you do this, make sure to include every piece of the snapshot in the directory and no unrelated files.
+If it is split between several snapshot files (e.g. snap_XYZ.0.hdf5, snap_XYZ.1.hdf5, etc), you should specify the directory where these files are contained.
+If you do this, make sure to include every piece of the snapshot in the directory and remove any unrelated files.

 Once you initialize the object, you can generate projection files using the project() function.
 You may also optionally get the magnitudes of stellar particles with the get_mags() function, spectral energy distributions (SEDs) with the get_seds() function, or the physical properties (e.g. positions, masses, ages, metallcities) with the get_simdata() function.
 Here is a sample to get you started.